dpriskorn/ItemSubjector/README.md

 # ItemSubjector
-*Note: This is alpha software, expect new features, renamed arguments and it could eat you dog so check your contributions and avoid/revert batches that have false positives*
+*This is beta software, expect new features, renamed arguments, etc.*

 Tool made to add main subject statements to items based on a heuristic matching the subject with the title of the item.